Zion-PTC/_oldZion/packages/@zionstate/test/README.md

 const { expect, log } = testEnvironment();
 ```

-The log function logs a debug log which has this paramters:
+The log function logs a debug log which has this parameters:

 ```js
 util.debuglog("log");